yaooqinn/spark-authorizer/docs/install_plugin.md

 4. git checkout ranger-0.5.3
 5. mvn clean compile package assembly:assembly install -Dmaven.test.skip=true

-If you failed to build the project, please refer to the instructions of the offical doc to see if there are any prequisites.
+If you failed to build the project, please refer to the instructions of the official doc to see if there are any prerequisites.

-If you successfully make the mvn command work, all archives of Ranger admin and plugins will be genarated in `./target`, including `ranger-0.5.3-hive-plugin.tar.gz` which is exactly you need for next steps
+If you successfully make the mvn command work, all archives of Ranger admin and plugins will be generated in `./target`, including `ranger-0.5.3-hive-plugin.tar.gz` which is exactly you need for next steps
 ```
 -rw-r--r-- 1 kent hadoop 163667362 Oct 15 15:38 ranger-0.5.3-admin.tar.gz
 -rw-r--r-- 1 kent hadoop 164655504 Oct 15 15:38 ranger-0.5.3-admin.zip